 Step 4: Print your DFA passport requirements and documents

 After paying the application fee within 24 hours, you will get an email confirming your successful DFA appointment.
 A PDF file is attached containing some important reminders, steps at data capturing site, completed Philippine passport application form, and electronic receipt.
-Print all the attached DFA passport requirements in an A4 paper and bring them on your scheduled Philippine passport renewal appointment.
+Print all the attached DFA passport requirements in an A4 paper and bring them on your DFA appointment schedule.

-Step 1: Approach the guard and wait for your turn to enter the site.
+Approach the guard and wait for your turn to enter the site.
 Present your printed A4 documents and identification card (ID) at the verification counter.
-You will be given a priority number.
+You will get a priority number.

-Step 2: Wait for your number, and present your verified application form and requirements to the processor.
-You will be given another priority number for the encoding section.
+Wait for your number, and present your verified application form and requirements to the processor.
+You will get another priority number for the encoding section.

 Step 6: Wait for your Philippine passport release

-The processing time for Philippine passport renewal may vary.
+The processing time for Philippine passport application and renewal may vary.
 It could take up to 15 working days, depending on your location.
-Thankfully, I got my passport after 7 working days only.
+Thankfully, I got my Philippine passport after 7 working days only.